Frequently Asked Questions on Gorilla Trekking in Uganda, Rwanda or Congo

 What is Gorilla Trekking?

 Gorilla trekking is a tourist adventure activity where people walk in the forests in search for gorillas in the wild.
 People visit gorillas to enjoy seeing them and appreciate their unique nature.
+Gorilla Trekking may also be used to refer to gorilla tour, gorilla trek, gorilla safari or gorilla adventure.
+These terms are widely used to mean the same.
+Gorilla trekking is prominent among the frequently asked querries regarding visits to see mountain gorillas.

 What is a gorilla permit?